11 Public Storage SQL Interview Questions (Updated 2024)

 Answer:

 In the subquery, we group by both customer and month, counting the number of rentals for each month.
-In the outer query, we join this result with the table to include the customer names.
-The clause filters to include only those rows where the for the month is more than 2.
+In the outer query, we join this result with the customers table to include the customer names.
+The HAVING clause filters to include only those rows where the rental_count for the month is more than 2.
 This will give us the list of customers who have rented more than twice in any given month.

 To practice a similar VIP customer analysis question on DataLemur's free online SQL coding environment, try this Microsoft Azure Cloud SQL Interview Question: Microsoft SQL Interview Question: Super Cloud Customer